stefancostin/human-detection/README.md

-# human-detection
+# Human Detection and Tracking
-Human detection and tracking
+Human detection and tracking in Python, using OpenCV's Histogram of Oriented Gradient and various trackers.